-- 5.19 All meetings of the Council and committees of the Council are to be webcast on the Council's website. - 5.20 Clause 5.19 does not apply to parts of a meeting that have been closed to the public under section 10A of the Act. - 5.21 At the start of each meeting the Chairperson is to make a statement informing those in attendance that the meeting is being webcast and that those in attendance should refrain from making defamatory statements. - 5.22 A recording of each meeting of the Council and committee of the Council is to be retained on the Council's website for a minimum of four (4) years.
+- 5.20 Clause 5.19 does not apply to parts of a meeting that have been closed to the public under section 10A of the Act. - 5.21 At the start of each meeting the chairperson is to make a statement informing those in attendance that the in attendance should refrain from making any defamatory statements.

+5.22 A recording of each meeting of the council and committee of the council is to be retained on the council's website for a minimum of four years.
 Recordings of meetings may be disposed of in accordance with the State Records Act 1998.

-Attendance of the General Manager and other staff at meetings
+Attendance of the general manager and other staff at meetings

-5.23 The General Manager is entitled to attend, but not to vote at, a meeting of the Council or a meeting of a committee of the Council of which all of the members are Councillors.
+5.23 The general manager is entitled to attend, but not to vote at, a meeting of the council or a meeting of a committee of the council of which all of the members are councillors.

-5.24 The General Manager is entitled to attend a meeting of any other committee of the Council and may, if a member of the committee, exercise a vote.
+5.24 The general manager is entitled to attend a meeting of any other committee of the council and may, if a member of the committee, exercise a vote.

-5.25 The General Manager may be excluded from a meeting of the Council or a committee while the Council or committee deals with a matter relating to the standard of performance of the General Manager or the terms of employment of the General Manager.
+5.25 The general manager may be excluded from a meeting of the council or a committee while the council or committee deals with a matter relating to the standard of performance of the general manager or the terms of employment of the general manager.

-5.26 The attendance of other Council staff at a meeting (other than as members of the public) shall be with the approval of the General Manager.
+5.26 The attendance of other council staff at a meeting (other than as members of the public) shall be with the approval of the general manager.